 Public Health Nurse

 As Public Health Nursing evolves, the Board of Health Nursing Office is continually evaluating the programs offered to better serve the community of Burlington.
 Our services (interventions) will continue to be aimed at health promotion and disease prevention with the goal of improving and protecting the health of the Burlington community.
 Based on the assessed needs of the community our interventions will be population and individual focused, and will be specifically planned to produce desired outcomes to reflect the health needs and priorities of the Burlington community.
-To accomplish our goals we will apply health objectives of HEALTHY PEOPLE 2020, a comprehensive set of national disease prevention and health promotion objectives applied at the local level.

 News/Health Topics from the Nurse's Office

 |This is a link to Community Health Centers and Family Planning Centers in Massachusetts|

 |Dial 211 for Non-emergency Information - information about health and human services available in your community|

 |MassHealth - To improve the health outcomes of our diverse members, their families and their communities, by providing access to integrated health care services that sustainably promote health, well-being, independence, and quality of life.|